marxinal/Fairphone-Purchase-Intention/README.md

 - Data was provided by Fairphone, in collaboration with the social psychology department of the University of Amsterdam (UvA).
 The data from surveys across 4 different countries were provided to be analyzed.

 **Exploratory data analysis**
 - A series of plots using ggplot were employed to explore the available data.
-Furthermore, analyses on outliers, missing data, correlations and reliability were conducted to ensure data was filtered properly and did not contain unnecessary or faulty entries.
+Furthermore, analyses on outliers, missing data, correlations, item response theory (IRT), exploratory and confirmatory factor analysis (EFA & CFA), and reliability were conducted to ensure data was filtered properly and did not contain unnecessary or faulty entries.

 **Measurement invariance analysis**
 - Using approaches as indicated by Mellenbergh (1989) and Wicherts & Dolan (2010), measurement invariance was analyzed.
 Through this analysis, it could be determined whether the purchase tendencies are similar across countries or if they differed.